 C&O Canal Towns Ornament - Hiker

 Commemorate your hike along the C&O Canal Towpath with this beautiful ornament.
-The Brunswick ornament is the first of a 10-part series featuring 10 different small towns along the towpath.
+The Williamsport ornament is the second of a 10-part series featuring 10 different small towns along the towpath.
 Each year there will be a different canal town featured on one side of the ornament and a choice of a biker or hiker on the reverse side.
 3" porcelain.

 A portion of all sales will go to the Canal Towns Partnership (CTP).

 How to Care for Your Tee

 We get it, you want to wear your RT Merc tee every chance you get.
 Although your t-shirt will inevitably show some wear and tear as the years go by (and we urge you to cherish these signs of continual devotion), there are some ways to extend the life of your t-shirt.
 So if you’re wondering how to care for a screen-printed t-shirt properly, here's some tried-and-true tips and tricks.

 Hot water is very harsh and typically unnecessary.
 By using cold water, you’ll be treating your tees to a gentler bath and preventing unnecessary strain.
 Plus, you’ll use less electricity, reducing your impact on the environment and lowering your utility bill!

 2. Avoid harsh cleaning products.

 Put away the bleach and avoid harsh detergents.
 Like hot water, they aren’t needed and they may slowly destroy the condition of your t-shirts.
 Instead, find a gentle detergent and use a basic (no bleach) stain remover when necessary.